Language Translation

 • Click here to view Indiana's plan for the 35% appropriated for abatement to the Indiana Family and Social Services Administration.

-• Exhibit E of the national settlement document outlines the approved abatement uses.
+• Exhibit E of the National Opioid Settlement Agreements outlines the allowable abatement uses.

 • Click here to view distribution totals for participating subdivisions.